hertie-data-science-lab/azure-for-researchers/readme.md

 ### Introduction

 Azure is a cloud computing service that offers a number of options for remote virtual machines with high computational performance and large RAM space - ideal for a number of research in econometrics, electricity modelling and data science.
-This guide
+This short guide will help to set up the connection from your local laptop/computer to the remote machines created for Hertie School Research Computing.

+Specification:
+* Windows OS: 8 cores, 64GB RAM, 200GB Temp storage, 256GB persistent storage;
+* Ubuntu: 8 cores, 64GB RAM, 200GB Temp storage, 256GB persistent storage;

 ## For Windows